NREL/WETOStack/_sources/software_dev/best_practices.md

 #### Command Line Interface

 The command line interface, or CLI, is one type of front end for software.
-It is the method by which a software is executed via a computer’s terminal.
+It is the method by which a software is executed via a computer's terminal.
 WETO software should in general adhere to the following conventions and principles for CLIs.
 However, these are guidelines and can be skipped when context is clear or another option improves usability.